-So, here I am going to list down some of the best tools or utilities for windows that are completely free, requires no installation (standalone/portable), have very small size or footprint and provides you the complete hardware details about your computer hardware, that includes your CPU, Motherboard, RAM, Graphics Card / Video Card, Hard Drive, Sound Card and other components installed in your computer.
-Some of these utilities or softwares can also read the sensor information and provides you the temperature reading of that component for monitoring purposes.
-These utilities are also known as system info tools, hardware detection tools, PC info tools, windows hardware info utilities or system monitoring tools.
+So, here I am going to list down some of the best tools or utilities for windows that are completely free, requires no installation (standalone/portable), have a very small size or footprint and provide you the complete hardware details about your computer hardware, that includes your CPU, Motherboard, RAM, Graphics Card / Video Card, Hard Drive, Sound Card and other components installed in your computer.
+Some of these utilities or software can also read the sensor information and provides you the temperature reading of that component for monitoring purposes.
+These utilities are also known as system info tools, hardware detection tools, PC info tools, windows hardware info utilities, or system monitoring tools.

 Best Free PC Hardware Info and Monitoring Tools